welshi32/micro-bit-RC-Car/README.md

 ## Requirements

-- 2 × **Micro:bit v1** boards (1 for the car, 1 for the controller)
+- 2 × **Micro:bit** boards (1 for the car, 1 for the controller)
-- Motor driver board (e.g., L298N or H-bridge compatible with Micro:bit)
+- Motor driver board (e.g., DRV8833, TB6612FNG or H-bridge compatible with Micro:bit)
 - Arduino IDE with **Micro:bit board package** installed
 - Batteries or power pack for the car (optional but recommended)